rapidsai/cuml/README.md

 ```

 #### Pip
 cuML can also be installed using pip.
-Select the package based on your version of CUDA:
+Select the package based on your version of CUDA.

+*Note:* Pip has no faiss-gpu package: If installing cuML from pip and you plan to use cuml.KNN, you must install [Faiss](https://github.com/facebookresearch/faiss) manually or via conda (see below).

 ```bash
 # cuda 9.2
 pip install cuml-cuda92